-The employee-participant is required to impart learning as
+The employee-participant is required to impart learning as necessary to co-employees/division within the reciprocal service term.

-describe necessary to co-employee-participant is required to impart learning as necessary to co-employees/division within the reciprocal service term.
-The employee-participant should submit summary report of training, copy of the certificate of attendance and training manual to HRD for external training attended.
+The employee-participant should submit summary report of training, copy of the certificate of attendance and training manual to for external training attended.